Are There Elephants In Australia? (In the WILD) – TravelPeri Skip to Content

 Are There Elephants In Australia?
-(In The WILD)
+(In the WILD)

 There are no elephants to be found in the Australian wild and your only chance of spotting one is within a controlled environment.
 That is to say, elephants can only be found within zoos and other commercialized wildlife reservations.